31 July 2020

 Richard Dundas is a senior lecturer from the architecture team at Nottingham Trent University.

-This course gives you the opportunity to explore some of the rich and varied history of architecture in England and will introduce you to the ideas of architecture in film as a narrative device and scene setter.
+This course gives you the opportunity to explore the history of architecture in England, and will introduce you to the idea of architecture as a narrative device and scene setter.

 This course offers 10 UK credits (5 ECTS).

 GBP 990: £1100 / £990 early payment discount.